lucaspulliese/next-ecommerce/README.md

 # Next.js Ecommerce

-This repo contains a work in progress Ecommerce responsive made with Next.js.
-I'm doing this to learn and practice React, Redux and Next.js.
+This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
+If you like it please give it a star :)
-All the data is fake, you can see it inside utils/data folder.

 ## Design

 [This](https://www.xdguru.com/free-xd-ecommerce-ui-kit-by-iceo/) is the design of the project.